 Professor of Sustainable Crop ProductionUniversity of York

-Katherine is a member of the Centre for Novel Agricultural Products in the Biology Department at the University of York.
+Katherine is one of the Directors of FixOurFood and a member of the Centre for Novel Agricultural Products in the Biology Department at the University of York.
 Her research focuses on plant disease resistance, novel bio-control strategies and crop improvement for disease resistance, yield and quality traits.
 Katherine’s work is focused on leafy vegetables, using large-scale data and new plant breeding techniques to meet the needs of UK and Global South agriculture and new production systems (e.g. vertical farming).
 She is an editor of The Plant Journal and the journal Plants, People, Planet, and an Executive Board member of the Global Plant Council.